 With responsibility towards customers, the Company is committed to continuously developing and improving quality of its products and services.
-In 2023, the Company and subsidiaries undertook activities to enhance efficiency and increase customer confidence, including:
+In 2024, the Company and subsidiaries undertook activities to enhance efficiency and increase customer confidence, including:

-- Samart Communication Services Co., Ltd has maintained ISO 20000, standard for quality management and efficiency in IT service and maintained ISO 9001 standard for service quality, in order to provide quality products and services, resulting in customer satisfactions. - Samart Comtech Co., Ltd has maintained ISO 9001 and has developed and improved solutions in energy management, pollution monitoring, video analytics with AI, expertise in big data analytics and Cloud technology.
-These advancements are applied to enhance the value of products or services. - Samart Infonet Co., Ltd elevated network security system and cyber security in order to improve customer satisfaction, and improved cloud services offered as Infrastructure-as-a-Service (laaS) to offer more flexible and efficient service options.
+- Samart Communication Services Co., Ltd. has maintained ISO 20000, standard for quality management and efficiency in IT service, as well as ISO 9001 standard for quality operations and service delivery.
+Additionally, the company has enhanced its measurement tools to accelerate maintenance processes.
+All these efforts aim to ensure high-quality service and customer satisfaction. - Samart Comtech Co., Ltd. has maintained ISO 9001 while improving security management solutions, Al-powered video analytics, and expertise in alternative energy solutions, among others, to integrate and add value to products and services.

-- Net Service (Thailand) Co., Ltd has upgraded its information systems to be more modern and functional, particularly in the areas of Data Management and Electronic Document (e-Document) systems.
-These systems have been developed with automated functionalities to further enhance operational efficiency for customers. - Smartware Co., Ltd has enhanced the efficiency and capabilities of its electronic office systems, focusing on increasing the security of developed software systems through Secure Coding practices.
-Additionally, it conducts software risk assessments to further improve and elevate the security of software developed for customers. - SecureInfo Co., Ltd, has provided services under the continuous ISO/IEC 27001:2013 standard for information security management throughout 2023.
-This includes Cyber Security Operation Center services, Penetration Testing, Vulnerability Assessment, and Security Consulting to further enhance customer confidence. - Posnet Co., Ltd has maintained the Payment Card Industry Data Security Standard (PCI-DSS) for information security and provided auditing and network payment system verification services, and also maintained ISO 9001.
-The company also developed a new version of the Electronic Data Capture (EDC) system with enhanced features, supporting the latest operating systems for increased efficiency and security.
-The capability to integrate with food center management systems and automatic product and price categorizing scales has been added. - Portainet Co., Ltd has operated with the software development quality standard of CMMI Level 3 and service under ISO 9001 standard.
-The company has expanded the knowledge of its employees with more personnel certified the standards from SAP and Project Management standard.
+- Samart Infonet Co., Ltd. elevated network security system and cyber security to strengthen the safety of its services for customers and improved its cloud backup services to enhance efficiency. - NetService (Thailand) Co., Ltd. has upgraded its information systems to be more modern and functional, particularly by enhancing automation capabilities to improve operational efficiency of the services provided to customers. - Smarterware Co., Ltd. has enhanced the efficiency and capability of its Incident Management System to better support problem resolution for customers, while also exploring and developing Al applications to integrate with group company solutions and create future solutions for customers. - Secureinfo Co., Ltd. has provided services under the continuous ISO/IEC 27001 standard for information security management throughout 2024.
+This includes Cyber Security Operations Center services, Penetration Testing, Vulnerability Assessment, and Security Consulting services.
+Additionally, the company has enhanced cybersecurity processes and testing to further strengthen customer confidence. - Posnet Co., Ltd. has maintained the Payment Card Industry Data Security Standard (PCI-DSS) for information security while providing auditing and network payment system verification services and maintaining ISO 9001 standard.
+Additionally, the company has enhanced the efficiency of its Payment Connecting Platform, a centralized system that integrates various payment solutions across different industries, and has improved cross-border payments via QR Code (QR International Payment). - Portainet Co., Ltd. has operated under the CMMI Level 3 standard for high-quality software development and adheres to the ISO 9001 standard for its operations.
+Additionally, the company has achieved ISO 20000 certification for IT service management support.
+Furthermore, it has expanded employee expertise, with an increasing number of personnel obtaining certifications from SAP and IBM, as well as project management certifications from the Project Management Institute (PMI). - Thai Trade Net Co., Ltd. has enhanced its cybersecurity systems and measures while improving the EDI system to comply with new regulatory requirements, ensuring it meets customer needs and reinforces trust